AIPG National Annual Convention Meeting Policy

 - Will develop advertising, sponsorship forms, exhibitor forms, and registration forms for the meeting.

-- Will send out call for abstracts and maintain abstract submittals.
+- Will send out a call for abstracts and maintain abstract submittals.
 Notify authors of technical review committees accept/reject decisions.

 - Will organize the program within the hotel.